newrelic/nri-postgresql/README.md

 Inventory data for the configuration of the instance is collected from the `pg_statistics` database.

+See our [documentation web site](https://docs.newrelic.com/docs/integrations/host-integrations/host-integrations-list/postgresql-monitoring-integration) for more details.

 ## Requirements

 A user with the necessary permissions must be present on the database for all metrics to be collected.
 See the documentation for details on permissions.